Installation¶

 This installs project-guide and its dependencies (including Jinja2) in your current Python environment.

-Install via pipx (Recommended)¶
+Install via pipx (recommended for standalone CLI use)¶

 pipx installs the tool in an isolated environment while making the CLI command globally available.